Hamburger

 Corporate subsidiary (Corporation form rather than flow-through form)

-Must annually file tax returns with federal and (potentially) provincial/territorial tax authorities.
+Must annually file tax returns with federal and (potentially) provincial/territorial tax authorities, which are due 6 months after year-end.

 Chile